bc913/opengl_notes/doc/Introduction.md

   <img width="281" height="609" src="images/Rendering_Pipeline.JPG">
 </p>

+> The blue boxes represent the programmable shader stages.
+Read further for details.

 All of these steps are highly specialized (they have one specific function) and they take place in `GPU` so they can easily be executed in parallel.
 Because of their parallel nature, graphics cards of today have thousands of small processing cores to quickly process your data within the graphics pipeline.

 <p align="center">